TolikPylypchuk/SharpHook/SharpHook/README.md

 ### Text Entry Simulation

-Starting with version 5.0.0, SharpHook also provides text entry simulation. `IEventSimulator` contains the `SimulateTextEntry` method which accepts a `string`.
+SharpHook also provides text entry simulation. `IEventSimulator` contains the `SimulateTextEntry` method which accepts a `string`.
 The text to simulate doesn't depend on the current keyboard layout.
 The full range of UTF-16 (including surrogate pairs, e.g. emojis) is supported.

 ### Logging